svgeesus/ondesModulaire/offsets/offsets.md

 ### PCB Layout

-Note: _This has a bunch of airwires because Eagle doesn't believe that a pin connector and a socket connector can connect without a PCB track to join them_
+Note: _This has a bunch of airwires because Eagle doesn't believe that a pin connector and the corresponding socket connector can connect without a PCB track to join them_

 ![initial layout](brd-overview.png)